 Figure 4.15.6.6a-1: AF session with required QoS update procedure

 1. For an established AF session with required QoS, the AF may send a Nnef_AFsessionWithQoS_Update request message (AF Identifier, Transaction Reference ID, [Flow description(s)], [QoS reference], [Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order)]) to NEF for updating the reserved resources.
 Optionally, a period of time or a traffic volume for the requested QoS can be included in the AF request.
 The Transaction Reference ID provided in the AF session with required QoS update request message is set to the Transaction Reference ID that was assigned, by the NEF, to the Nnef_AFsessionWithQoS_Create request message.
+For TSC QoS the AF request may in addition specify a 5GS delay, TSC Burst Size, a Guaranteed Flow Bit Rate and a Time Domain or Traffic Pattern Parameters (Flow Direction, Burst Arrival Time at UE (uplink) or UPF (downlink), Burst Periodicity).

 2. The NEF authorizes the AF request of updating AF session with required QoS and may apply policies to control the overall amount of pre-defined QoS authorized for the AF.
 If the authorisation is not granted, steps 3 and 4 are skipped and the NEF replies to the AF with a Result value indicating that the authorisation failed.

 3. The NEF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Update request and provides UE address, AF Identifier, Flow description(s), the QoS reference and the optional Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order).
-Any optionally received period of time or traffic volume is also included and mapped to sponsored data connectivity information (as defined in TS 23.203 [24]).4.
-The PCF determines whether the request is authorized.
+Any optionally received period of time or traffic volume is also included and mapped to sponsored data connectivity information (as defined in TS 23.203 [24]).

+For TSC QoS hold and forward buffer configuration. the NEF creates a Port Management Information Container containing Gate control information (see clause 5.28.3 of TS23.501 [2]) and sends it to the PCF.
+The PCF transparently forwards the container to the UE/DS-TT or UPF/NW-TT as described in Annex F.2.
+If received from the AF, the NEF also sends the 5GS delay, TSC Burst Size, a Guaranteed Flow Bit Rate, a Time Domain or Traffic Pattern Parameters to the PCF.
+If the PCF determines that the SMF needs updated policy information, the PCF issues a Npcf_SMPolicyControl_UpdateNotify request with updated policy information about the PDU Session as described in the PCF initiated SM Policy Association Modification procedure in clause 4.16.5.2.

+4. The PCF determines whether the request is authorized.